A relic of an underwater volcano from about 32 - 36 million years ago.

 Scenic views & Photo opportunities

 Leave Kakanui south and follow Waianakarua Rd for just over 3km.
-Bridge Point will be to your left - There is a small parking bay on the site of the road.
+Bridge Point will be to your left - Please note that the small parking bay on the site of the road as had erosion damage and is currently not accessible.
+The beach access had also been compromised due to the erosion.

 Protection and guardianship are at the heart of the Geopark philosophy.
 We ask you to treat this site with respect, do not remove anything from this site and preserve it for our future generations.